Prenups And Postnups In Ohio: What To Know

 Can unmarried couples benefit from prenuptial agreements in Ohio?

 A prenuptial agreement is an agreement made in contemplation of marriage that only becomes effective once the marriage occurs.
 For couples that do not intend to marry, a cohabitation agreement can be created and executed between the couple.
 A cohabitation agreement is similar to a business partnership agreement, in that it identifies each partner’s separate assets, addresses how to divide assets acquired during the relationship and protects each party’s rights.

 A new law that took effect in 2023 allows couples to obtain postnuptial agreements in Ohio.
 Similar to a prenup, postnups allow couples to draw up a contract to identify their separate and marital assets and how to divide these assets in case they divorce.
 The difference is that postnuptial agreements take place after a marriage.
 And, like a prenuptial agreement, postnuptial agreements cannot include child support or child custody arrangements.
 Spouses must address these issues in separate agreements upon their divorce.

-Ask Us More About Prenuptial Agreements
+Ask Us More About Prenuptial And Postnuptial Agreements

 Whether you are considering marriage or divorce, it is important to know the difference between separate and marital assets and your rights regarding each of them.
-Our attorneys can help you learn more about prenuptial (antenuptial) agreements.
+Our attorneys can help you learn more about prenuptial (antenuptial) and postnuptial agreements.
 Sit down with us for an initial consultation in which we can discuss your finances, your future and your relationship.
 To reach us, please call our Columbus office at 380-217-3322 or send us an email.